9999 (number): Computer and software

 9999 was the last possible line number in some older programming languages such as BASIC.
 Often the line "9999 END" was the first line written for a new program.

 Some very old software used "9999" as end of file, however no problems occurred on September 9, 1999.

 Videogames

-The King of Fighters character K9999 has the number on his name, although it is read as "kay-four-nine".
+The King of Fighters character K9999 has the number in his name, although it is read as "kay-four-nine".

 In Final Fantasy and other RPGs, 9999 is often the maximum damage or healing number the game is allowed to calculate.